Skip to main content

 The national weekly seasonally adjusted initial claims series is a leading economic indicator and is widely followed by economic and financial analysts to help them assess where the economy might be headed.
 It is one of ten components in the Composite Index of Leading Economic Indicators.
 To smooth out the volatility in the weekly initial claims data, a 4-week moving average is used to assess trends.

-Oklahoma's Unemployment Insurance claims data presented below are not seasonally adjusted.
+Oklahoma's unemployment insurance claims data presented below are not seasonally adjusted.

 This data comes from the U.S. Department of Labor Employment & Training Administration (DOLETA).